gvwilson/fiction/iffy/index.md

 "Sleep well?"

 Iffy yawned and plopped herself onto the stool beside her foster mother.
 "Good as.
-How's she doin?"
+How's she doin'?"
 She studied the control panel for a moment.
 There was a bit too much tension in the mainsail, and wind drag over the hull was ten percent higher